Not long ago, I went on a road trip between Quebec and Ontario, and during that trip in North America I fell in love with the city of Montreal!

-As always, I recommend you book a hotel in Montreal in advance!
-You know how it is – you can always cancel, but you will definitely not find good prices (and accommodation choices) if you book last minute!
+As always, I recommend you book a hotel in Montreal for your holiday in advance!
+You know how it is – you can always cancel, but you will definitely not find good prices (and accommodation choices) if you book last minute, especially in North America!

 If you have any questions, feel free to type them below in the comments section.
 I am happy to help!

 - What To Do in Montreal?
 15 Awesome Attractions You Should Visit!